Skip to main content

 Legend options

-Select the format using the Query texts variable at the top of dashboards.
+Select the format using the Query texts variable at the top of the dashboard.

 Time range tips